 The Right Way to Practice Yoga Asanas

-Just like in any other practice, also when you want to practice yoga, it is important to be properly prepared.
+Just like in any other practice, when you want to practice yoga, it is important to be properly prepared.
 Good preparation allows you to have a holistic and safe asana practice.
-Commonly, yoga practitioners don’t manage to have maximum benefit from their practice.
+Commonly, yoga practitioners don’t get the maximum benefit from their practice.
 This is due to the negligence of the following simple yet important factors:

 A proper environment and setting are very important and can have a big impact on the body and the mind during yoga asana practice.
-It can make the practice either more smooth or more difficult.
-It can affect the reaction of the body to the postures.
-And it can also affect the tension and stress of the body.
-The following aspects are important to consider when practising yoga asana:
+It can make the practice either smoother or more difficult.
+The following aspects are important to consider when practicing yoga asana:

 Choosing the Right Space to Practice

-The space which you use for your asana practice is very important.
-Ideally, it should be an open, tidy space, free from any distraction.
+The space that you use for your asana practice is very important.
+Ideally, it should be an open, tidy space free of distractions.
 There should be enough space around the yoga mat and above the head.
-It is ideal if you can practice yoga in an open space like a garden or the beach.
-However, this is not possible for everybody at every time of the year.
+It is ideal if you can practice yoga in an open space, such as a garden or the beach.
+However, this is not possible for everyone at all times of the year.
 A good thumb rule for a proper practice space is that it should have enough natural light and be properly ventilated.

 Setting the Correct Temperature

 The temperature of the space you use affects the body and the mind.
-If it is too cold, the muscles can’t warm up enough and they remain tight.
+If it is too cold, the muscles can’t warm up enough, and they remain tight.
 As a consequence, the mind becomes dull and lazy.
-If the body gets too much strain when in that condition, the chances of overload and injury increase.
-On the other hand, when the temperature is very hot, the muscles become loose and they easily get overloaded because you tend to push too much and go too far.
-The perfect temperature is not too warm and not too cold.
+If the body is under too much strain in that condition, the risk of overload and injury increases.
+On the other hand, when the temperature is very hot, the muscles become loose, and they easily get overloaded because you tend to push too much and go too far.
+The perfect temperature is neither too warm nor too cold.
 Or, in simple terms, you should feel comfortable wearing a t-shirt without needing either a sweater or a fan.
 That is the ideal temperature for a yoga practice.

 Wearing Suitable Clothing

-Traditionally asanas were practised wearing only a Kaupinam, or rectangle linen practised cotton cloth tied around the hips and genitals.
-It is good to wear clothes made up of natural materials which allow the skin to breathe and perspire.
+Traditionally, asanas were practiced wearing only a Kaupinam, or a rectangular linen cloth tied around the hips and genitals.
+It is good to wear clothes made of natural materials that allow the skin to breathe and perspire.
 The clothing should not be too tight and shouldn’t be made up of synthetic materials.

-According to Maharishi Patanjali, asanas should be performed with a mind free of longings, worries, anger or fear.
-For good practice, it is advised to have a calm and serene set of mind.
-Keep your goal in mind during practice and don’t worry about competition, approval or giving a show.
+According to Maharishi Patanjali, asanas should be performed with a mind free of longings, worries, anger, or fear.
+For good practice, it is advisable to maintain a calm, serene mind.
+Keep your goal in mind during practice, and don’t worry about competition, approval, or putting on a show.

 6 Principles on How to Prevent Injuries in Yoga